![]() |

 E = efficiency (0 to 1)

-Does this actually mean the 22” dish has only 11% efficiency?
-NOT necessarily so.
-The Pro Mono Sensitivity is the Sensitivity of the Array microphone boosted by the 22” dish with a 6" boundary booster disk.
-The three components we need to know for the system sensitivity are: 1) dish gain, 2) booster gain, and 3) array microphone sensitivity.
+Does this actually mean the dish has only 11% efficiency?
+NOT so.
+The Pro Mono Sensitivity is the Sensitivity of the Array microphone boosted by the 22 (20.5) inch dish with a 6 inch boundary booster disk.
+The four components we need to know for the system sensitivity are: 1) dish gain, 2) dish efficiency, 3)booster gain, and 4) array microphone sensitivity.
+All numbers and computations in this analysis assume 1000 Hz frequency.

 I feel that the system Mr. Rutkoski has designed with integrated dish, booster, and array microphone is as good as any on the market, likely better than most.